 Is this some new treatment with the promise of youthful skin, wrinkle reduction, weight loss, and/or hair loss reversal?
-Does DHMO come from a plant that until recently was only known to indigenous tribes deep in the jungles of the world?
+Does DHMO come from a plant that until recently was only known to indigenous tribes deep in the world’s jungles?
 Can it make you wealthy, healthy, and wise from simple immersion in it?
-If we “but wait” can we obtain twice the product amount at the cost of a single product?
+If we “but wait,” can we obtain twice the product amount at the cost of a single product?
 “Stay tuned” to this blog article for more information on this exciting discovery that can revolutionize your life!

 Consequently, this article is about water immersion.
 The picture with this article is of a water immersion taking place in the Philippines.
-(2) Apparently, the only container that would hold this precious individual was a drum that was repurposed for water immersion.
+(2) Apparently, the only container that would hold this precious individual was a repurposed drum for water immersion.
 So, why were they immersing this person in water?
-Perhaps it would be more obvious, similar to water vs DHMO if I called it water “baptism” instead of water “immersion.”
+Perhaps it would be more obvious, similar to water vs. DHMO, if I called it water “baptism” instead of water “immersion.”

-The word baptism is not the translation but rather the English letter equivalent (i.e., transliteration) of the Greek word bapitisma, the verb of the same lemma being baptizo.
-That is, it has no native meaning in the English language and must derive its meaning from the Greek word of which it is the spelling.
+The word baptism is not the translation but the English letter equivalent (i.e., transliteration) of the Greek word bapitisma, the verb of the same lemma being baptizo.
+It has no native meaning in the English language and must derive its meaning from the Greek word of which it is the spelling.

 Old Covenant Example

 Old Testament examples including Koine (i.e., common) Greek words from the Septuagint or LXX, an early Greek translation of the Hebrew Old Testament.

 The priest must dip [baptizo] his finger in the blood and sprinkle [rantizo] some of it seven times before the LORD toward the front of the veil-canopy of the sanctuary (Leviticus 4:6 NET)